liborty/TokenCrypt/README.md

 ## Releases Log

-**9Dec21** - Added option -c for cleaning up archive and keys by removing direcories and files which are no longer in the input directory.
+**9Dec21** - Added option -c to `ncrpt` for cleaning up archive and keys by removing directories and files which had been deleted from the input directory.
+Added a report how many cores of the user's machine are being used.

 **8Dec21** - Added option -u to `ncrpt` for updating compressed encrypted archives.